scottcarr/beagle/xbee.md

 I should be able to do those 3 pretty easily once the parts arrive.

-The remaining questions are:
+##The remaining questions are:

-*   How are the beagle's UARTs exposed in Angstrom Linux?
+###How are the beagle's UARTs exposed in Angstrom Linux?
-  * my guess would be they're under /dev and we can just talk to them via file read/write)
+My guess would be they're under /dev and we can just talk to them via file read/write)
-*   What configuration (if any) do we need to do to get the UART to talk to the XBee?
+###What configuration (if any) do we need to do to get the UART to talk to the XBee?
-  * bit rate, parity, etc
+bit rate, parity, etc